LibrariesHacked/librarymap/README.md

 # Library map

-A map of UK public libraries where the data is published to the standard [library locations schema](https://schema.librarydata.uk/libraries).
+A map of UK public libraries where the data is published to the [library locations schema](https://schema.librarydata.uk/libraries) standard.

 ## Getting Started